realA10001986/TFC-Switch/README.md

 ### Pot button
 - Leviton 402-6616 Black (not depicted)

+### Electronics

+Not much of "electronics" inside; this switch is really only a switch that shortens two wires for the TCD power when turning the Dayton switch, and two other wires when pressing the Mushroom button.

+I made a small PCB acting as a switch board, using a FRT5 mini relay for the lights; I used 12V high power LEDs for the green and red lights since low power standard LEDs were too weak to light up through the thick Dialight lenses.
+(If you want to use LEDs with up to 5 V voltage, you can connect them the the "LEDS" terminal and put a suitable resistor at R1.)

+Gerbers and EasyEDA file is in the [Electronics](electronics/) folder here.

 ### Labels

 - Dymo Office Mate II Label Maker 1540 or Rotex 880, with suitable font wheel
 - Back side: 9mm
 - Mushroom: 12mm

+For the red labels on the driver side, see the [Labels](labels/) folder in this repository.